 The Nazis then begin to deport the Jews in increments, and Eliezer’s family is among the last to leave Sighet.
 They watch as other Jews are crowded into the streets in the hot sun, carrying only what fits in packs on their backs.
 Eliezer’s family is first herded into another, smaller ghetto.
 Their former servant, a gentile named Martha, visits them and offers to hide them in her village.
 Tragically, they decline the offer.
 A few days later, the Nazis and their henchmen, the Hungarian police, herd the last Jews remaining in Sighet onto cattle cars bound for Auschwitz.

-One of the enduring questions that has tormented the Jews of Europe who survived the Holocaust is whether or not they might have been able to escape the Holocaust had they acted more wisely.
+One of the enduring questions that has tormented the Jews of Europe who survived the Holocaust is whether or not they might have been able to escape the Holocaust had they acted more quickly.
 A shrouded doom hangs behind every word in this first section of Night, in which Wiesel laments the typical human inability to acknowledge the depth of the cruelty of which humans are capable.
 The Jews of Sighet are unable or unwilling to believe in the horrors of Hitler’s death camps, even though there are many instances in which they have glimpses of what awaits them.
 Eliezer relates that many Jews do not believe that Hitler really intends to annihilate them, even though he can trace the steps by which the Nazis made life in Hungary increasingly unbearable for the Jews.
 Furthermore, he painfully details the cruelty with which the Jews are treated during their deportation.
 He even asks his father to move the family to Palestine and escape whatever is to come, but his father is unwilling to leave Sighet behind.
-We, as readers whom history has made less naïve than the Jews of Sighet, sense what is to come, how annihilation draws inexorably closer to the Jews, and watch helplessly as the Jews fail to see, or refuse to acknowledge, their fate.
+As readers familiar with the events of the Holocaust, we’re aware of the danger that draws inexorably closer to the Jews of Sighet, and we watch with building horror as Eliezer’s story progresses.